 BRADLEY STEYN: We knew that this was a very, very dangerous situation that we were in.
 If we were going to be discovered now our lives could end very abruptly.

-BRADLEY STEYN: We thought that maybe Miller knew exactly what was going on and, you know, was he trying to rattle us and try to unhinge us and trying to get us to panic and act out of place - see if we'd panic, see if we'd get up, see if we'd run.
-Because then, you know, we would be showing our cards.
+BRADLEY STEYN: We thought that maybe Miller knew exactly what was going on and he was trying to rattle us and try to unhinge us and trying to get us to panic and act out of place - see if we'd panic, see if we'd get up, see if we'd run.
+Because then we would be showing our cards.
 But what we did is, we played it very calmly and we played it in a very cool way, we just told him what the facts were.

 NARRATOR: They told Major Miller the truth.
 They told him who the man was that they’d been sent to identify.